davidedellagiustina/DigitRecognition/README.md

 The Feed-Forward NN was trained over the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
 Various trained neural networks are provided inside the `res/neural_network` folder, even if the program uses the one which scored the best results on the MNIST test dataset (97.02%).

+# Notes

+In order to make everything work, your local installation must include all the python dependancies included in `requirements.txt` (which can be installed with `pip install -r requirements.txt`) and also [ghostscript](https://www.ghostscript.com/).
+Make sure that ghostscript is also inclded in the system path.

 # Credits and license

 All the work done on this feed-forward neural network is based on the first two chapters of "[Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/)", Michael A. Nielsen, Determination Press, 2015.